nebula643/Office-Tool-docs/docs/deploy/basic-settings.md

 | Office Tool Plus       | ✓ | × | × | ✓ |
 | Office Deployment Tool | × | × | × | × |

+> Thunder is a built-in application, you don't need to install it on your system.

 When Office Tool Plus cannot find the Thunder component, will fall back to Office Tool Plus as the download engine.

+If you want to change the location where to save the files, please modify [source path](/deploy/advanced-settings.html#source-path).

 ### UA